hermeznetwork/docs/docs/developers/protocol/hermez-protocol/protocol.md

 # Hermez zkRollup protocol

 ## Overview
-The core protocol ensures that state transitions are valid through a validity proof which will assure that certain rules has been fulfilled.
+The core protocol ensures that state transitions are valid through a validity proof which will assure that certain rules have been fulfilled.
 This collection of rules are determined into a smart contract which will validate a proof of state transition.
 This verification will check that each state transitioning is made correctly.
 This is achieved by using zkSNARKs circuit and it will make sure that all rules for state transition are being followed.
 Any prover must submit a proof in order to demonstrate the correctness of the state transition computation.